marcusoftnet/marcusoftnet.github.io/_posts/2018-09-22-reflections-on-scaling-after-agile-greece.md

 She started with a very revealing thought experiment:

 Imagine that you have a debate with someone you don't agree with.
 It can be something simple as Trump or very very sensitive as #NoEstimates.
 Now imagine that you use FACT to fence them to the ground.
-Your arguments are wastly better.
+Your arguments are vastly better.
 They shred you opponent to a puddle and they (metaphorically) lies on the ground looking up to you.
 Bleeding.
 Now do you think that they will say: Thank you!
 I now see the light.
 You showed me how stupid I was and I regret that.
 But thank you.
 You knew best.

-Newflash: that will never happen.
+Newsflash: that will never happen.
 If anything they will believe even more that they are right.
-You strenghten (or even frighten) them more.
+You strengthen (or even frighten) them more.

 This is bad news for anyone like me that are hired to do transformations (shrug) and turn peoples mind.
 Linda just said that I cannot.
 [Facts will not change our mind](https://www.newyorker.com/magazine/2017/02/27/why-facts-dont-change-our-minds)